bludit/documentation-english/themes/example-my-first-theme/index.md

 	index.php
 ```

-Next steps are create the content of the files, let's start with the `index.php` and add the follow HTML and PHP code.
+Next steps are to create the content of the files.
+Let's start with the `index.php` and add the following HTML and PHP code.

 ```
 <!DOCTYPE html>